atsign-foundation/noports/README.md

 ssh -p 39011 cconstab@localhost -i /home/cconstab/.ssh/id_ed25519
 ```

-Atsign provides a sshrvd service but if you want to run your own `sshrvd` you will need a machine that has an internet IP and all ports 1024-65535 unfirewalled and an atSign for the daemon to use.

 When you run this you will be connected to the remote machine via a reverse
 ssh tunnel from the remote device.